toybz/Introduction-To-Software-Development-Article/part3.md

 Groups:

 Hybrid app development:

 Hybrid apps are developed using an Hybrid framework and its recommended programming language.
-While you dont have to use a native
+While you dont have to use the  native langauge  when developing hybrid apps you still need to have the native tools like andorid studio or xcode to be able to compile and publish them.The links below will aid your learning process.

 Tutorials for IOS Development: